• Skip to primary navigation

 • ×

-Growing up in an eastern European household, I had the pleasure of enjoying a lot of schnitzel in my earlier years, and I'm happy to share this delicious tradition has carried over into present time.
+Growing up in an Eastern European household, I had the pleasure of enjoying a lot of homemade schnitzel in my formative years.
+I'm happy to say that this delicious tradition has carried over into present times!

-Schnitzel is that classic comfort food, a European favorite that is so simple and easy to make, yet is somehow filled with the most complex and delicious flavors of love, home, and care.
-And this for me represents all that is so very beautiful and nourishing about home cooking.
+Schnitzel is that classic comfort food, a European favorite that is so simple and easy to make, brimming with the comforting and delicious flavors of love, home, and care.
+For me, this dish represents all that is so very beautiful and nourishing about home cooking!

-I have very vivid memories of my mom preparing her schnitzel recipe, often with chicken earlier on, and later with pork.
+I have very vivid memories of my mom preparing her pork schnitzel recipe...

-I remember the way the house would smell whenever she would prepare schnitzel, the aromas so savory, comforting, and enticing.
-I can still recall the the sounds the schnitzel would make as it fried in the pan, gently hissing and occasionally popping in the hot oil, becoming evermore golden-brown and enticing with each minute!
+I remember the way the house would smell whenever she would prepare pork schnitzel, the aromas so savory, comforting, and enticing.
+And I can still recall the sounds the schnitzel would make as it fried in the pan, gently hissing and occasionally popping in the hot oil, becoming evermore golden-brown and enticing with each minute.

 Simply put, “schnitzel” is a term used for the preparation of lightly pounded, breaded and fried cutlets of meat.

-Traditional Wiener schnitzel (Viennese schnitzel) is made only with veal; but other versions of schnitzel can include the use of chicken, pork, mutton, reindeer, or beef—whatever meat is available and preferred.
+Traditional Wiener schnitzel (Viennese schnitzel) is made only with veal, but pork schnitzel is a very popular version, as well.
+Also, chicken, mutton, reindeer, and beef can be made into schnitzel—basically, whatever kind meat is available and preferred.

 Recipe